 Mark Lewis is a phenomenal saxophonist and composer!
 I have enjoyed performing with him and I deeply appreciate his musicianship, his willingness to share the spotlight with his players, his knowledge of his craft of jazz improvisation, and his artful spontaneity!
 And, after all the kudos are in, Mark also happens to be one very nice man.
 He is a contemporary player who has the soul of an old musician steeped in the full traditions of jazz.
 It is a joy to work with Mark Lewis!

-– Barney McClure, jazz pianist
+– Barney McClure, jazz pianist, Palm Springs CA

 Time after time I have been witness to his ability to touch and move the listener in a way that is seldom seen.

-– James Long, jazz bassist, Rotterdam, Holland
+– James Long, jazz bassist, Rotterdam, the Netherlands

 A great player.

-– Greg Abate, jazz saxophonist, Conn-Selmer clinician
+– Greg Abate, jazz saxophonist, Rhode Island Jazz Hall of Fame

 An authentic and invigorating creator is among us.